Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

 \subsection{Discussion}

-Although above experiment and analysis cover almost all aspects of our proposed approaches, we also discuss two crucial yet usually ignored components in combination with two datasets, i.e., RSS and association loss.
-We employ ImageNet VID and 2DMOT15 datasets for experiments, which are significantly different as for data amount (4000 v.s.
+We employ ImageNet VID and 2DMOT15 datasets for experiments, which are significantly different as for video amount (4000 v.s.
 8), class number (30 v.s.
 1), and metrics (mAP v.s.
 MOTA and etc.).
 In addition, 2DMOT15 contains vast small objects while VID covers multifarious scenarios.
-Still, our prosed TSSD-OTA can handle them well concerning detection accuracy, inference speed, and tracking performance.
+Hence, we discuss the following topics in detail.